wizard-28/college-grade-management-system/README.md

 A full-fledged (mostly) java grade management system that handles student records, subjects, exams, mark histories, grade computation, semester promotion, CSV-based persistence and performance benchmarking all using custom data structures and algorithms.

+Built entirely from scratch using **handcrafted data structures and algorithms** - including a custom HashMap, Stack, Doubly Linked List, and iterative Merge Sort.

 ## Dependencies

 - Java 11+